La Paz, Tarlac: Demographics

 In the 2020 census, the population of La Paz, Tarlac, was 68,952 people, with a density of sigfig 68,952/114.33.

 Economy

 Tourism

 The feast of Nuestra De Seṅora De La Paz every January 23 to 24.
 Other tourism attractions in the town include Macabulos ancestral house, Nuestra Seṅora De La Paz Church, and Chico River Grill Station.

 Transportation

 The municipality has an approximate total road network of 78.863 km which are classified into four (4) categories, namely: national, provincial, municipal and barangay roads.

 The barangay road network has an approximate length of 49.264 km.
 The roads are paved with either concrete, asphalt, gravel or dirt.
 The gravel and dirt roads have a total length of 42.794 km.

 La Paz is the northern terminus of the Subic–Clark–Tarlac Expressway (SCTEx) where it connects with Tarlac–Pangasinan–La Union Expressway (TPLEx) and Central Luzon Link Expressway (CLLEx).

 Several buses from Metro Manila going Nueva Ecija passes through the town via Subic–Clark–Tarlac Expressway (SCTEx).

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are La Paz North Schools District Office, and La Paz South Schools District Office.